simplesourcing/simplesagas/README.md

 ***Please note:** This repo is **experimental***.

-The following could happen to this code:
-* Nothing
-* It could be refactored, rewritten or modified extensively
-* It could disappear
-* It could be ported to Java, Kotlin or something else

-Now that that's out the way...

 ## Introduction

 A Saga is a sequence of operations in a distributed environment that spans multiple transactional boundaries.